 Until the twentieth century, little thought was given to the concept of children’s rights.
 Children were basically the property of parents, or, in some instances, considered little adults and sent to work in factories and on farms.
-In 1924, the United Nations adopted a treaty called the Declaration of the Rights of the Child, and, since then, many attempts have been made by worldwide organizations such as UNICEF, as well as individual nations, to define and uphold children’s rights.
+In 1924 the League of Nations adopted the Declaration of the Rights of the Child, and in 1959 the United Nations adopted a similar statement.
+UNICEF was established in 1946, and, through the years, many attempts have been made by worldwide organizations and individual nations to define and uphold children’s rights.

 The Bible has little to say about children’s rights, instead directing instruction to parents about their children’s upbringing.
 Ephesians 6:4 says, “Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.”
 Many children’s rights are embedded within that command, but its focus is not on the child, but on the parent.
 God gives parents strong commands about training their children and holds the parent responsible for following those commands (Deuteronomy 6:1–2).
 Even when children grow up, God expects parents to set boundaries when it is within their power to do so.
 In 1 Samuel 3:13, God rebuked Eli the priest because his adult sons were wicked and making a mockery of God’s house.
 Eli knew about it but did not restrain them.